resulumit/LikeWise/README.md

+**Update (November 2024): Following changes to Twitter's API access policies, Twitter data is no longer freely available.
+As a result, this app is now offline.**

 # LikeWise

-A Shiny app that filters users' liked posts on Bluesky.
+A Shiny app that filters users' liked tweets.

 ## Description